 - Amputation.
 Amputations are considered a physical injury.
 Limb loss is common in serious car and workplace accidents.
 This most often happens when a part of a person’s body is crushed or severed in an accident.

 - Burn Injuries.
 Depending on the accident, a person may be in direct contact with fire, electricity, or toxic chemicals.
 Burns, especially third and fourth-degree burns, can be incredibly difficult to recover from as permanent nerve damage is a concern.
 Oftentimes, multiple surgeries and skin grafts are necessary.
 Burns are also some of the most painful physical injuries a person can experience.

 - Loss of Hearing or Sight.
 In the event of an explosion or contact with toxic chemicals, a person may sustain an injury that leads to the loss of their hearing or vision abilities.
 This is likely to completely change their way of life that will require a long adjustment period.

 - Permanent Scarring or Disfigurement.
 Depending on the accident, permanent scarring or disfigurement can occur.
 This can lead to emotional and psychological trauma that can severely impact a person’s wellbeing.

 - Organ Damage.
 High-impact accidents may cause injuries to your internal organs.
 These injuries may require surgery or other forms of intense medical care.
 Injuries that happen under the skin can include bleeding, swelling, and fractures.

 If your catastrophic injury wasn’t listed, you can still speak with one of our attorneys about the nature of your injury and how it happened.
-The lawyers at Shrager & Sachs are always ready to answer your questions and discuss the validity of your claim.
+A Philadelphia catastrophic injury attorney from Shrager & Sachs is always ready to answer your questions and discuss the validity of your claim.